tier2tickets/Knowledge-Base/content/integration/halo.rst

 """""""""""""""""""""""""""""""""""""""""""

 For most integrations you can leave these blank and the PSA/Ticket System will fill in some defaults.
 For HALO specifically setting the agent to Unassigned will stop the agent set in the integration from being assigned every ticket by default.
+Newer Halo instances have impact and urgency fields that are mandatory.
+Set these to an integer that increases in severity the lower it is.
+By default setting both these to 3 will default to LOW.
+If your instance also needs the Category set, you fill this out in category_1.
+You can type out the name of a category in the first entry in the Categorization section: Hardware>Desktop is normally a good default.

 Anti-Virus and AntiMalware